njHiking.com - Hiking in NJ and Beyond

 There are many brands of energy bars, flavors, and textures.
 Just try some till you find ones you like.
 Some are awful.
 REALLY awful. (like the original Power Bar… ick).

 Clif BarsClif Bars have been our hiking snack of choice for years, and we tend to enjoy anything put out by Clif, including their Luna Bars (with vitamins geared for women and texture of a firm Rice Krispy Treat), and Mojo Bars (salty pretzely nutty snack bars).
-For after-hike protein replacement you can try Clif Shot Roks- like a tasty chewy malt ball.
-But for hiking, we usually stick to Clif Bars.
+We use their Builder Bars for a larger portion with more protein.

-Clif Bar favorite flavors – chocolate almond fudge, blueberry crisp, and banana bread.
+Clif Bar favorite flavors – chocolate almond fudge, blueberry crisp; chocolate peanut butter for Filled or Builders, lemon zest Luna.

 Balance BarsBalance Bars are more “candy bar” in texture and taste, and tend to give more an immediate boost of energy and are not as long lasting as a Clif.
 They are high protein and packed with vitamins/minerals.
 Downside is that certain flavors get melty/gooey when its warm and make a mess.
 Chuck them in the fridge the night before to mitigate that a bit.